pvss2A3/FD_YOLO-darknet/README.md

 ### Training the dataset:

 The next step is to train on our dataset.
-For this we need to clone the <u>darknet repo<\u> by running:
+For this we need to clone the <u>darknet repo</u> by running:

   `!git clone https://github.com/AlexeyAB/darknet`